Rad-wane/Shortest-path-finder_A_star/README.md

 First run the `Shortest_path_finder.py`, a 800x800 window with a grid will pop-up.
 Your first click is the **start position**, you second is the **end position**, and if you click more, you can create a barrier (as many as you want, the more the merrier).
 Then you can press the `spacebar` key to start the A* search algo.
-You can then see it as it evolve, with the color green as open position, and red as closed one.
+You can then see it as it evolve, with the color green as open positions, and red as closed one.
 When it reaches the end spot, the shortest path is drawn in purple.
 You can the press `c` on your keybord to clear all and restart.
 If you the path is impossible to find, a message pops-up.

 ## The A* algorithm :